-Diarrhea is defined by the emission of excessively soft or even watery stools.
+Diarrhea is defined as the emission of excessively soft or even watery stools.
 We talk about diarrhea when there are more than three loose or watery stools per day.
 There are two types, depending on the frequency of disorders: acute or chronic.
 In both cases, the reasons can be numerous.

 The causes of diarrhea are several, which are as follows:

 Bacteria and Parasites – Contaminated foods and beverages can be responsible for causing diarrhea and allow bacteria or parasites to enter the body.
 Parasites such as cryptosporidium or Giardia lamblia are particularly common.
 Frequently responsible bacteria include Campylobacter, Salmonella, and E-Coli.
 Primarily people of the first world encounter these bacteria and parasites on long journeys.
-That is why diarrhea on vacation is commonly referred to as “traveler’s diarrhea” or “Montezuma’s revenge.”
+That is why diarrhea on vacation is commonly called “traveler’s diarrhea” or “Montezuma’s revenge.”